Advanced QR Code Recognition: Handling Inverted Colors, Perspective Distortion, and Grayscale Images

 Binary Image 0.009 s QR Code Black and White Image

-Let’s get started with a color image of a QR code.
+Let’s start by decoding a color image of a QR code.

-The following code loads and displays the image using OpenCV and reads barcode information using Dynamsoft Barcode Reader.
+The following code loads the image using OpenCV and reads the barcode information using Dynamsoft Barcode Reader:

 import cv2